europace/partner-api/README.md

 For translation of our german domain-specific-language the [glossary](https://docs.api.europace.de/common/glossary/) will support you.

-Feedback and questions are welcome as [GitHub Issue](https://github.com/europace/partner-api/issues/new).

 ## Quick Start
 To help you test our APIs and your use case as quickly as possible, we've put together a [Postman Collection](https://docs.api.europace.de/baufinanzierung/quickstart/) for you.